Frost Mage DPS Spec, Builds, and Talents — Dragonflight 10.1

 Rows 5-7

 You want Icy Veins Icon Icy Veins, so this leads you down one of two sides.
-Left is single target, right is AoE.
+Left is a single target; right is AoE.
+Snowstorm Icon Snowstorm is a bit on the weak side, and Lonely Winter Icon Lonely Winter is ridiculously strong, so most players should path left regardless of content.

 Beyond that, Perpetual Winter Icon Perpetual Winter is a surprising DPS increase by allowing you a second charge of Flurry Icon Flurry and reducing the proc munching involved significantly.
 Bone Chilling Icon Bone Chilling is simply a 5% DPS gain for one point, an easy pick.
 For this guide, we are aiming at Hailstones Icon Hailstones, so grabbing both Flash Freeze Icon Flash Freeze and Splintering Cold Icon Splintering Cold will drastically increase Mastery's value.